 When it comes to lifting, the average person does not know how to properly train.
-You go in the gym and do what you assume is best.
-It is not your fault; you train with good intentions and to the best of your knowledge.
-The only problem is it will take them much longer to achieve their desired results.
+You go to the gym and do what you assume is best.
+It’s not your fault; you train with good intentions and to the best of your knowledge.
+The only problem is that it will take you much longer to achieve your desired results.

 Many people believe that you build muscle when you lift weights, but this is not true.